fabiohj7/lampiWatch/Courseware/09.2_Building_a_Simple_BTLE_GATT_Service/README.md

 ![](Images/lightblue_device_info_no_characteristics.png)

-You can see the device is Connectable, the the device's Local Name is "Lampi-Test" and it is advertising the "Device Information" Service, but there is no information within the Device Information Service.
+You can see the device is Connectable, the the device's Local Name (something like `'LAMPI-b827ebb9372e'`,  and it is advertising the "Device Information" Service, but there is no information within the Device Information Service.
 Let's fix that.

 Modify `device_info_service.py` to add a Characteristic, like so: